Hello and welcome to my review of the Salomon Alibi snowboard bindings.

 Check out the breakdown of the score in the table below.

-If you’re looking for freeride or all mountain bindings, but won’t to pay closer to $200 than to $300, then the Alibis are a great choice.
+If you’re looking for freeride or all mountain-freeride bindings, but won’t to pay closer to $200 than to $300, then the Alibis are a great choice.

-They’re not the most amazing freeride bindings I’ve ever demoed but they are the best that I’ve demoed in that price range.
+They’re not the most amazing all-mountain-freeride bindings I’ve ever demoed but they are one of the most responsive in that price range.
+So, if response, ankle support and comfort at a good price are what you’re looking for, put these on the list.

 More Info, Current Prices and Where to Buy Online